Gas or briquettes, it doesn’t matter, if you’ve got ’em, light ’em.

 1 ) Marinade is key.
 There are a number of marinades on the market, but there is nothing like homemade.
 Here are a few suggestions and links to find something that is just right for you.
 Remember to use a non-reactive pans or bowls for marinating.

-Whisk together all the ingredients in medium bowl to create marinade.
-Place marinade and chicken in gallon-size zipper-lock bag and toss to coat; press out as much air as possible and seal bag.
-Refrigerate at least 1 hour, but more is better.
+- Whisk together all the ingredients in medium bowl.
+Place marinade and chicken in gallon-size zipper-lock bag, positioning chicken so it is well covered by the marinade.
+Press out as much air as possible and seal bag.
+Refrigerate at least 1 hour, up to 8 hours.

 2) Let the marinade work its magic before and during grilling.
 Once the marinade is prepared, reserve 1/2 cup to use for basting the meat when grilling.
 If you forget to reserve some, most marinades can be heated on the stove once the meat is removed to make it usable and safe for basting.
 Some can even be used as the base for a dipping sauce to be served at the table.
 Just remember to boil any marinade that has had raw meat in it for at least 5 minutes before using it for anything else.